Change a young person's future... and your own !

 The results of our duos

-The impact of DUO for a JOB can be measured at three levels:
+The impact of DUO for a JOB can be measured at 3 levels:

-💼 The number of young people who have found a job or study or internship
+💼 The number of young people who have found a job, study or internship

-🤩 The quality and fulfilment of our mentors' experience
+🤩 The satisfaction and quality of our mentors' experience

-🙌 Strong social connections across cultures and generations
+🙌 The strong social bonds across cultures and generations

 +7/10 young people